GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Evaluation

 \section{Evaluation}

+Evaluating synthetic data is notoriously difficult~\cite{borji2022pros}, so we provide an extensive evaluation across three criteria.
+Synthetic data should: 1) conserve characteristics of the real data (\emph{fidelity}, \autoref{ssec:evalfidelity}); 2) contain diverse patterns from the real data without the introduction of anomalous patterns (\emph{breadth}, \autoref{ssec:breadth}); and 3) be usable in place of the original for real-world use cases (\emph{utility}, \autoref{ssec:utility}).

-\textbf{Data.} 100,000 single-day glucose traces collected from Dexcom's G6 Continuous Glucose Monitors (CGMs)~\cite{akturk2021real} were randomly sampled across each month from January to December 2022, for a total of 1.2 million traces.
+\shortsection{Data and Benchmarks} We use 100,000 single-day glucose traces randomly sampled across each month from January to December 2022, for a total of 1.2 million traces, collected from Dexcom's G6 Continuous Glucose Monitors (CGMs) ~\cite{akturk2021real}.
 Data was recorded every 5 minutes ($T=288$) and each trace was aligned temporally from 00:00 to 23:59.

-\textbf{Benchmarks.} We restrict our comparison to the five most closely related state-of-the-art models for generating synthetic univariate time series with no labels or auxiliary data: Three nonprivate -- TimeGAN~\cite{yoon2019time}, Fourier Flows (FF)~\cite{alaa2020generative}, non-volume preserving transformations (NVP)~\cite{dinh2016density}; and two private -- RGAN~\cite{esteban2017real} and DPGAN~\cite{frigerio2019differentially}.
-All hyperparameter settings are in Appendix~\ref{apdx:params}.
+We restrict our comparison to the five most closely related state-of-the-art models for generating synthetic univariate time series with no labels or auxiliary data: Three nonprivate---TimeGAN~\cite{yoon2019time}, Fourier Flows (FF)~\cite{alaa2020generative}, non-volume preserving transformations (NVP)~\cite{dinh2016density}; and two private---RGAN~\cite{esteban2017real} and dpGAN~\cite{frigerio2019differentially}.
+We refer the reader to Appendix~\ref{apdx:params} for additional experimental details and all hyperparameter settings, including reasoning behind the choice of motif size $\tau = 48$.

-\textbf{Evaluation Criteria.} Evaluating synthetic data is notoriously difficult~\cite{borji2022pros}, and for this reason we provide an extensive evaluation across 3 main criteria-- synthetic data should: 1) conserve characteristics of the real data (\textbf{fidelity}); 2) contain diverse patterns from the real data without the introduction of anomalous patterns (\textbf{breadth \& data artifacts}); and 3) be usable in place of the original for real-world use cases (\textbf{utility}).